2026: The Six Trends Redefining the Regenerative Home

 Air

 There’s also rising awareness around materials that do not off-gas volatile organic compounds (VOCs).
-People want finishes and plasters that don’t leave a lingering chemical smell, trigger sensitivities, or exacerbate health issues—an issue especially relevant for anyone dealing with allergies, autoimmune conditions, or cancer treatment or recovery.
+People want finishes and plasters that don’t leave a lingering chemical smell, trigger sensitivities, or exacerbate health issues—an issue especially relevant for anyone dealing with allergies, autoimmune conditions, or cancer treatment and recovery.

 And as wildfire smoke becomes a near-yearly event in many regions, homeowners want a sanctuary where they can breathe easily even when the air outside is hazardous.